tylertufte/Mothersday-Clock/README.md

 My additions to this project are to add in a second ring that will show how far out 2 other dates are by filling in the ring.
 This will update every minute.

+I'm not a C expert so feel free to fix issues and make it better!

 ## Important Links and Resources
 Metro: https://www.adafruit.com/product/2466